lbl-srg/obc/specification/source/cxf.rst

    =============================== ================= ================ =========================================
    Property                        Domain            Range            Description
    =============================== ================= ================ =========================================
-   hasInput                        Block             InputConnector   Used to define an input connector for a
+   hasInput                        Block             InputConnector   Used to define an Input Connector for a
-                                                                      block.
+                                                                      Block.
-   hasOutput                       Block             OutputConnector  Used to define an output connector for a
+   hasOutput                       Block             OutputConnector  Used to define an Output Connector for a
-                                                                      block.
+                                                                      Block.
-   hasParameter                    Block             Parameter        Used to define a parameter for a block. hasConstant                     Block             Constant         Used to define a constant for a block. hasInstance                     Block             Block,           Used to define an instance (input,
+   hasParameter                    Block             Parameter        Used to define a Parameter for a Block. hasConstant                     Block             Constant         Used to define a Constant for a Block. hasInstance                     Block             Block,           Used to define an instance (connector,
-                                                     InputConnector,  output, parameter or constant) of a OutputConnector, block.
+                                                     InputConnector,  Parameter or Constant) of a
+                                                     OutputConnector, Block.
                                                      Parameter,
                                                      Constant
    hasFmuPath                      ExtensionBlock    String           Used to include (local or over network)
                                                                       path to a Functional Mockup Unit
-                                                                      implementation of an extension block. isOfDataType                    InputConnector,   DataType         Used to define the data type for input OutputConnector,                   connectors, output connectors, parameters,
+                                                                      implementation of an Extension Block. isOfDataType                    InputConnector,   DataType         Used to define the data type for
+                                   OutputConnector,                   connectors, Parameters and Constants.
-                                   Parameter,                         and constants.
+                                   Parameter,
                                    Constant
-   containsBlock                   Block             Block            Used in composite block to include other
+   containsBlock                   Block             Block            Used in Composite Block to include other
-                                                                      blocks.
+                                                                      Blocks.
-   connectTo                       OutputConnector,  InputConnector,  Used to connect the output of one block
+   connectTo                       OutputConnector,  InputConnector,  Used to connect the output of one Block
-                                   InputConnector    OutputConnector  to the input of a block.
+                                   InputConnector    OutputConnector  to the input of a Block.
 Only connectors that carry the same data type can be connected. translationSoftware             Package, Block    String           Used to include the name of the software